 Suppose that consumers get utility from viewing a video and that the inverse demand function for viewing is given by p(x).
-If the marginal cost of the video is c, then the monopolist will choose output $x^$ to maximize profit, which is total revenue p(x)x minus total cost cx.
+If the marginal cost of the video is c, then the monopolist will choose output x^ to maximize profit, p(x)x - cx.